 - HQP Scholarship Recipients who, given the challenges posed by the COVID-19 situation, can only devote part-time hours to their program will be supported by the Alliance.
 They may continue to hold their awards, and Alliance will pay the full amount of the award.
 The amount will not be prorated, and the end date of the award will remain unchanged.

-- HQP Scholarship Recipients, receiving their final scholarship payment in Winter 2020 or Summer 2020, can request an additional semester of funding, at their original semester amount, if completion of their program has been delayed due to COVID-19.
+- HQP Scholarship Recipients, receiving their final scholarship payment in Winter 2020, Summer 2020 or Fall 2020, can request an additional semester of funding, at their original semester amount, if completion of their program has been delayed due to COVID-19.

 - 6.1 HQP Scholarship Recipients will be asked to complete a request form providing additional details about the COVID-19 impacts.

 - 6.2 OMAFRA will be consulted on the request.

 - 6.3 A response will be provided to the recipient within two weeks of receiving the request form.

 - 6.4 Approval will not be unreasonably withheld.
 However, extensions will not be granted solely for the purpose of thesis writing activities.